husisy/PHYS5340/_sources/lec01.md

 ## coherent state

-We have seen that the creation and annihilation operatos provides a simple way to analyze the QHO.
+We have seen that the creation and annihilation operators provides a simple way to analyze the QHO.
 Let's now take these as the "coordinates" for our problem.
 Recall position basis $\hat{x}|x\rangle =x|x\rangle$.
 Similarly, we consider the eigenstates of the form

 $$ \hat{a}|\alpha \rangle =\alpha |\alpha \rangle ;\quad \alpha \in \mathbb{C} $$